macintux/Erlang-Chessboard/README.md

 This is a personal learning project, trying to learn me some Erlang.
 Current status is a mess, major transition underway.

-See project notes at [my calepin blog](http://macintux.calepin.co/tag/chessboard.html).
+See project notes at [my blog](http://macintux.blot.im/tagged/chessboard).